-- 3.6.1 As a Mayoral Combined Authority, we are constitutionally required to have the following Committees within our Governance structures: - Overview & Scrutiny Committee: Reviews decisions made, to ensure they meet the needs of the people of the Cambridgeshire and Peterborough and are made in line with our agreed policies, making recommendations where necessary.
-It has the power to "call in" and delay the implementation of decisions made by Board.
+3.6.1 As a Mayoral Combined Authority, we are constitutionally required to have the meet the needs of the people of the Cambridgeshire and Peterborough and are made in line with our agreed policies; making recommendations where necessary.
+It has the power to "call in" and delay the implementation of decisions made by the Board.
 The membership of the Committee comprises 14 members, two nominated from each of the Constituent Authorities.

 Members of the Committee appointed reflect the balance of political parties for the time being prevailing among members of the Constituent Authorities collectively.
 It also has the power to scrutinise the Business Board.